ServerMod/SCPDiscord/README.md

 * The ability to completely customise every single message from the plugin and use different languages.
 More info [here](https://github.com/KarlOfDuty/SCPDiscord/wiki/Adding-a-language-or-switching-language).

+* Player count is displayed in the bot activity field.
+The bot's status changes from dnd when the scp server is on but the bot server is on, away when there are no players on a server and online when a server has players.

+* Server admin can set an auto-updating channel topic with information such as number of players, server uptims, ip and gameplay information.

 ## Upcoming features

-This plugin will in the future let you sync information such as how many players are online both to bot status and channel topic.

-It will also be possible to sync ranks from discord to the game, letting you automate things like patreon rewards and moderator positions.
+It will be possible to sync ranks from discord to the game, letting you automate things like patreon rewards and moderator positions.

-It will also be possible to list the number of players on your server in the bot's status and a more detailed status in a channel's topic field.

 ## Bot commands